 Caching means that content is going to be stored somewhere so that it’s easily accessible and doesn’t have to make an external call back to the origin.
 This reduces the time for a visitor to access data on a website which in turn, improves your site speed.

-The Caching app can be found in your Dashboard under the "Site Speed" tab:
+The Caching app can be found in your Dashboard under the "Leap" tab:

 Go to the app in your Dashboard and toggle the off/on switch to “on”:

 * Please note that AMP pages do not get cached by our caching app

 Our caching app will automatically respect whatever maximum age cache headers you have set up on your origin server end.
 However, if there is no maximum age specified in the cache headers, we will set a default 30 days caching age.
 This means that your pages will be stored for 30 days before it updates again.

 You can always change this default caching age by clicking “Update Cache Settings Values” and setting the number of seconds under Default Cache Age (we have a minimum of 3600 seconds = 1 hour that must be set) then click “Update Domain Setting Values:

 At the bottom of the Leap page, you can edit your settings here.
 You will click on edit next to the setting you want to change and it will bring up your next fields to update.
 Fill in the new setting and click save.

 How Do I Manually Force the System to Clear the Cache?